Add extra support to your bladder from the inside

 These are devices that you can buy on the internet and then insert and remove yourself.
 They are designed to be worn all day but not all the time.

-Available at the moment are , Contam, Contiform and Uresta.
+Available in the UK at the moment are , Contam, Contiform and Uresta.
 They vary in price chiefly relative to how many times they can be re-used.
 Contiform is available on prescription.

 Who do they suit?